happyplan/happyplan/README.md

     ├── .bowerrc                        // Where you define your options for bower ├── Gruntfile.js                    // Compilation file
-    ├── component.json                  // Where you define your options used by bower ├── happy-plan.json                 // All paths used by happy plan └── readme.md                       // PLEASE, READ IT
+    ├── component.json                  // Where you define your options used by bower ├── happy-plan.default.json         // All config used by happy plan ├── happy-plan.json                 // You can create this file to override the default config.
+    └── README.md                       // PLEASE, READ IT, but it seems you are

 ## TL;DR
 According you already have ruby and npm installed.